gaurav1780/comp1010practicalClassMaterial/week 05 - classes and objects 2/practicalClassesObjects2.md

 		Line e1 = new Line(p1, p2);
 		Line e2 = new Line(p2, p3);
 		Line e3 = new Line(p3, p1);
-		//list all references and instances here
+		// list all references and instances here
 	}
 }
 ```